salimkayabasi/salimkayabasi.com/content/blog/2017/11/starting-with-hugo/index.md

 {{< figure src="./images/hugo-new-page.png" caption="Successful" >}}

-### Deploying to Github Pages
+### Deploying to GitHub Pages

-As we know, Github Pages is a service which you can host your static files for free.
+As we know, GitHub Pages is a service which you can host your static files for free.
 I’ve created a new github [repository](https://github.com/salimkayabasi/blog-with-hugo) for hosting my new blog page.

 Don’t forget to exclude `public` folder from your github repo or you can check my [configuration](https://github.com/salimkayabasi/blog-with-hugo/blob/master/.gitignore) for that.